wlperry/umd_biostats/ecostats_lectures/lecture_14/14_01_lecture_powerpoint.pptx.md

 3. No extreme outliers
 4. No multicollinearity (when multiple predictors are used)

-Let's check the diagnostics for our multiple logistic regression model:
+diagnostics for our multiple logistic regression model:
 :::

 ::: {.column width="50%"}